b-lukaszuk/BS_wJ_eng/contents/about.md

-If, for any reason, this book is not to your liking then feel free to visit, e.g. Adam Wysokinski's the [Big Book of Julia](https://adamwysokinski.codeberg.page/bbj/) and choose a Julia's learning resource of your liking.
+If, for any reason, this book is not to your liking then feel free to visit, e.g. Adam Wysokinski's the [Big Book of Julia](https://adamwysokinski.codeberg.page/bbj/) and choose a learning resource of your liking.
 Alternatively you may visit [Rosetta Code web-page](https://rosettacode.org/wiki/Category:Solutions_by_Programming_Task) that contains over 1'000 programming exercises with solutions in different